-Your details will be stored electronically on a secure server and only authorised individuals at the Newcastle upon Tyne Hospitals NHS Foundation Trust will have access to it.
-We will not, under any circumstances, share your contact details with any third-party institutions without your permission.
+Your details will be stored electronically on a secure server and only authorised individuals at the St Thomas' Clinical Research Facility will have access to it.
+We will not, under any circumstances, share your contact details with any third party institutions without your permission.
 Being contacted does not oblige you to agree to take part in future research and you can ask us to have your contact details removed from our database at any time.